 It’s no wonder this is such an exciting career path.
-When you work in events, creating these special moments for other people is your daily job!
+When you work at events, creating these special moments for other people is your daily job!

 That’s not to say that life’s just a party when you’re an event manager, of course.
 Event management requires a lot of hard work and patience, not to mention exceptional skills in areas like logistics and people management.
 It takes a special kind of person.